Stockflare/lambda-scheduler/.aws/README.md

 # AWS Cloudformation

-This template creates a Lambda function with sufficient IAM permissions so that its adds entries to a DynamoDB Scheduler Table.
+This template creates a Lambda function with sufficient IAM permissions so that it can manage entries in a DynamoDB Scheduler Table.
 The Cloudformation itself provides a number of outputs, to make it possible to build & schedule recurring tasks within other Cloudformations.

 ### Dependencies